'This Halloween, try WF Harvey's different kind of horror': Leeds Beckett University expert on a ghost story of the Great War

-Leeds-born WF Harvey's Ghosts and Jossers is Halloween horror of a different kind - Ruth Robbins
+Leeds-born WF Harvey's Ghosts and Jossers is horror of a different kind this Halloween - Ruth Robbins

 Harvey is most famous for writing The Beast with Five Fingers, which horror buffs will know from its classic Hollywood film adaptation, made a decade after the writer’s death.
 Here Ruth looks at a lesser-known story in the archive, with its roots deep in Harvey’s own traumatic life.